 ### Approved Infrastructure and Data Usage

-The infrastructure you use to run AI models is directly tied to the level of data protection required for your research.
-The following table outlines the approved configurations and the corresponding data protection levels they are cleared to handle.
+The infrastructure you use to run AI models is directly tied to the level of data protection required for your research. **UCR does not support or approve the use of standalone workstations in individual offices for highly sensitive (P3/P4) data.**

 | Infrastructure | Approved Models | P1 Data | P2 Data | P3 Data | P4 Data |